Waynesboro Area School District Food Services

 The mission of the WASD Food Service Department is to provide a variety of nutritious foods to encourage students to eat a well-balanced diet.
 The WASD Food Service Department understands that a nutritious breakfast and lunch are an essential part of the school day and therefore strive to meet the daily needs of the students.
 All meals meet USDA requirements.

-to set up an account.
+Remember that you can use My School Bucks to set up an account.
 You can use this account to monitor your child's meal activity, deposit money, and make payments.

 The Healthy Hunger-Free Kids Act of 2010 requires all School Food Authorities to inform families about the availability and location of free meals for students over the summer months through the Summer Food Service Program.